punkish/punkish/entries/W/WH/WHA/What-Would-Schumpeter-Think-Of-Open-Source/index.md

 ---
 title      : What Would Schumpeter Think Of Open Source
 description:
-modified   : 2007-02-13
+modified   : 2007-02-13 00:00:00
-created    :
+created    : 2007-02-13 00:00:00
 viewcount  : 0
 id         : 105
 gmap       :
-type       : presentation
-layout     : presentation
-tags       :
+where      : The Doctoral Seminar in Technology Entrepreneurship, School of Business, University of Wisconsin-Madison when       : Feb 13, 2007 tags       :
     - presentation
     - open source
     - Schumpeter
 stars      :
+notes      :
 ---

-## What Would Schumpeter Think Of Open Source?

-Puneet Kishor
-Nelson Institute for Environmental Studies
-University of Wisconsin-Madison

-The Doctoral Seminar in Technology Entrepreneurship, School of Business
-Feb 13, 2007

----

 ## What is ""Creative Destruction""?

-*   ""Creative Destruction is when you *think* before smashing; otherwise it is just Destruction"" &ndash; William Anderson, Co-chair, CODATA
+*   “Creative Destruction is when you *think* before smashing; otherwise it is just Destruction” — William Anderson, Co-chair, CODATA

 ---